szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 ## Short Description

-An **Allomancer** is a unique being with the ability to harness the power of _specific_ metals or alloys, drawing upon their inherent properties to achieve feats that defy natural law.
+An **Allomancer** is a unique being able to harness the power of _specific_ metals or alloys, drawing upon their inherent properties to achieve feats that defy natural law.
 Through ingesting and "burning" these metals, they unlock latent abilities ranging from enhanced senses to manipulating objects or emotions.

 Depending on their mastery and the quality of metal ingested, the strength of these effects can vary.
 Treading the line between science and magic, an Allomancer must be strategic in their metal use, balancing power with the potential for adverse effects.